khanlab/labelmerge/docs/usage/cli.md

 # Command Line Interface (CLI)

-## labelmerge CLI
+## Labelmerge CLI
 The following can also be seen by entering `labelmerge -h` into your terminal.

-These are all the required and optional arguments labelmerge accepts in order to run flexibly on many different input data types and with many options.
+These are all the required and optional arguments Labelmerge accepts in order to run flexibly on many different input data types and with many options.
 In most cases, only the required arguments are needed.